cipher-ali/FNAF-Text-Game/README.md

 2. Download 'FNAF_Text_Game.zip'
 3. Extract the files into a folder
 4. Run 'FNAF.exe' to start playing (enjoy! :D)
-### Note ❗
+### Notes ❗
+- Do NOT download 'Source Code (zip)' or 'Source Code (tar.gz)'.
+These are for developers who want to suggest changes to the code
-You may get a warning saying that the file may be harmful.
+- You may get a warning saying that the file may be harmful.
 Just ignore it.

 ## Feedback 🗣️
 I'm not exactly sure if my code is that great, so I'd really appreciate any suggestions to improve it! :)